 12 Leadership Qualities of an Exceptional Team-builder

-Imagine trying to build a shed by buying some 2x4s, a bag of nails and a hammer.
-Then you start pounding together the wood, with no plan or sketch, no measurements, and no thoughtful consideration of how to transform the image in your head into a solid, well-built and handsome shed.
+Few managers possess team-builder qualities by chance.
+For example, imagine trying to build a shed by buying some 2x4s, a bag of nails and a hammer.
+Then you start pounding together the wood.
+However, you no plan or sketch, or no measurements.
+Furthermore, you lack a thoughtful consideration of how to transform the image in your head into a solid, well-built, and handsome shed.
 NOT pretty.

 - Expresses self well

 - Acts with empathy.

 - Engages role with self-confidence.